 In addition, that feedback will inevitably be delivered across a number of channels, which will make life even more complicated for you and your video engineers.
 In fact, sorting through feedback could cause you a lot of headaches, and it could even derail your project.

-SOLUTION: You should find a review and approval platform that adds a level of transparency to the review process.
+SOLUTION: You should find a review and approval platform that adds a level of transparency to the video review process.
 This solution will empower your team members to make their voices heard, and it will reduce the potential for both duplicate and conflicting feedback.

 While there are a number of video collaboration tools out there, we recommend that you use Filestage.
 Our platform makes it easy for you to upload your video and share it with stakeholders (internal and external) within seconds.

 These stakeholders can then deliver valuable in-context feedback that moves your video project forward.
 With an integrated to-do list, you can also make sure your engineers never miss a piece of stakeholder feedback and create a seamless video collaboration process.

 5. Signoff and approval